 Kids with an appetite for history will be amazed by this attraction.
 Beneath the dominating stone façade hides more than just its internal red-brick construction.
 Inside, you will find unique architecture, opulent interiors and fine art collections sitting alongside a history of sugar and slate fortunes.
 You'll learn about serious topics regarding social unrest and the longest-running industrial dispute in British history...

-It's crammed full with fascinating items like a 1-tonne slate bed that was made for Queen Victoria, plus elaborate and beautiful carvings, plasterwork and mock-Norman furniture.
+The National Trust home is crammed full of fascinating items like elaborate and beautiful carvings, plasterwork and mock-Norman furniture.
 There is an outstanding collection of artwork and the restored kitchens are a delight to visit with imaginative kids.
-Enjoy a special behind-the-scenes tour of the house between noon and 15:00 on Saturdays and Sundays.

-The stable block also houses a little industrial railway museum and a model railway museum.
+The stable block also houses Penrhyn Castle's industrial railway museum and a model railway museum.
 In the latter, you'll find diddy trains and in the former, a fantastic collection of historic industrial locomotives and you're allowed to climb up into an engine!
-There's also a Doll Museum... perhaps a sweetener for non-train-loving kids!